“Recruiters hate the functional resume format,” a veteran recruiter in the healthcare industry told Jobscan. “It’s a waste of time.”

 Most resumes utilize the classic reverse-chronological format.
 Your name and contact information go at the top, followed immediately by your employment history.
-Starting with your current or most recent position and walking backwards through time, this format plainly shows recruiters exactly where you’ve been.
+Starting with your current or most recent position and walking backward through time, this format plainly shows recruiters exactly where you’ve been.
 It helps them plot and forecast your career trajectory.
 It’s simple, intuitive, and skimmable.
 The reverse-chronological format is the gold standard for resumes now and for the foreseeable future.

 But not everyone’s career follows the same path.
 There are lane changes, U-turns, and missteps along the way.
 For some, a linear trip through their past job titles isn’t the most effective way to tell their career story.
 They need to find a different way to communicate their skills and expertise on their resume.
 They need a different resume format.